 “Screening”: A method for reducing the impact of noise and unsightly visual intrusions with less offensive or more harmonious elements, such as plants, berms, fences, walls or any appropriate combination thereof.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Seminude”: A person whose specified anatomical areas are less than completely and opaquely covered or who appears to have human male genitals which are in a discernibly turgid state, even if completely and opaquely covered.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Sending parcel”: A parcel of real property situated in the A-19 or FR-19 zoning districts.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Setback”: The required distance that a building, structure, parking or other designated item must be located from a lot line.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

-“Sexually oriented business”: means any of the following:
+Adult characterized businesses - Means any of the following:

-1. Any business wherein the preponderant business is the offering of services, materials, goods or products which are characterized by an emphasis on matter depicting, describing, or relating to nude or semi-nude persons or specified sexual activities between persons for observation by patrons.
+Any business wherein the preponderant business is the offering of services, materials, goods or products which are characterized by an emphasis on matter depicting, describing, or relating to nude or semi-nude persons or specified sexual activities between persons for observation by patrons.
 These businesses shall include, but not be limited to, adult bookstores, adult video stores, picture arcades showing adult entertainment pictures, adult motion picture theaters or other similar businesses;

-2. Any business which utilizes or encourages sexual arousal, sexual gratification or sexual stimulation of a customer or prospective customer in connection with the sale or offering for sale of services, goods, or materials.
+Any business which utilizes or encourages sexual arousal, sexual gratification or sexual stimulation of a customer or prospective customer in connection with the sale or offering for sale of services, goods, or materials.
 These businesses shall include, but not be limited to, unlicensed massage establishments, Turkish baths, nude or semi-nude modeling studios, businesses using nude or semi-nude models in offering lingerie or intimate apparel for sale, sexual catharsis centers, sexual encounter establishments, bondage or discipline parlors, escort bureaus and introductory services, or other similar businesses; or

-3. Any business, having as a portion of its goods for sale, products which replicate or are designed to simulate specified anatomical areas, and which are designed to be placed on specified anatomical areas to cause sexual excitement.
+Any business, having as a portion of its goods for sale, products which replicate or are designed to simulate specified anatomical areas, and which are designed to be placed on specified anatomical areas to cause sexual excitement.
 These businesses shall include, but not be limited to, sexual novelty stores or other similar businesses.

-This definition of adult business does not apply, nor shall it be interpreted to apply, to any business conducted, operated by or employing licensed chiropractors, licensed physicians, licensed physical therapists, licensed massage therapists, licensed psychologists, licensed social workers or licensed marriage family counselors when performing functions under or pursuant to their respective licenses.
-(Ord.
-763, 1996; Ord.
-378, 1981)
+This definition does not apply, nor shall it be interpreted to apply, to any business conducted, operated by or employing licensed chiropractors, licensed physicians, licensed physical therapists, licensed massage therapists, licensed psychologists, licensed social workers or licensed marriage family counselors when performing functions under or pursuant to their respective licenses.
+Moved to 1.13

 “Shade tree”: A deciduous tree planted primarily for its high crown of foliage or overhead canopy.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Shrub”: A woody plant, smaller than a tree, consisting of several small stems from the ground or small branches near the ground; may be deciduous or evergreen.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Sidewalk or parking lot sale”: A promotional sales event conducted by one or more businesses which is held outside the confines of the commercial or manufacturing structures in which such business is normally conducted and which sale involves the outdoor display within a paved or concrete area on the same lot as the structures of merchandise which is normally displayed within the structures.
 Sale events shall be conducted solely on private property and not encroach within public rights-of-way.
-(Ord.
-763, 1996)
+Moved to 1.13